reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 We had specified the AWS RDS instance name when we created our DB instance in RDS along with the user name and password.
 RDS instances are referred to by `instances[0]` for the first instance, `instances[1]` for the second instance, and so on.

-The database name is the name of the database `msql` (selected in the MySQL Shell in the previous section) in the AWS RDS DB instance we want our application to connect from our application.
+The database name is the name of the database we selected in the MySQL Shell in the previous section - in our case `mysql`.

 ## Configuring the Data Source Pool
 With the configuration done so far, Spring Cloud AWS creates the Tomcat JDBC pool with the default properties.We can configure the pool further inside our configuration class using `RdsInstanceConfigurer` class for instantiating a `DataSourceFactory` class with custom pool attributes as shown here: